NomicFoundation/hardhat-ignition/docs/design.md

   classDef ccall fill:#b2e061,stroke:darkgray;
 ```

 This `RecipeGraph` is validated (i.e. are all named hardhat contracts within the hardhat project; do all the calls have the right number of arguments etc).
-The validation attempts to ensure the `RecipeGraph` can be transformed into an `ExecutionGraph` without error and to reduce the chance of an on-chain error during execution.
+The validation attempts to ensure the `RecipeGraph` can be transformed into an `ExecutionGraph` without error and to reduce the chance of an on-chain errors during execution.
 Validation checks do not take into account on-chain state, only enforcing that the deployment makes sense internally.

 A valid `RecipeGraph` is then reduced to remove unnecessary edges (**NOTE: currently only a partial reduction, to remove subrecipe virtual nodes**).